 They make the entire “checkout process” far less hassle for you.

 First Steps Post-Purchase

 The buying process is complete, you’ve taken ownership of an existing website…now, what comes next?

-The very first thing you should do is change the passwords for all CMS and web hosting logins for the site.
+The very first thing you should do is change the passwords for all CMS and web hosting logins for the purchased website.

 Next, create a complete backup of the site using your tool of choice – UpDraft is pretty good for that purpose.

-And then run a full suite of audits on the site.
+And then run a full suite of audits on the purchased website.
 Here’s a list of guides to help you in doing that:

 And as luck would have it, I already published an in-depth guide on exactly how to optimize a newly acquired affiliate website.